gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

 ## Detection

-Now let's try to detect the usage of this technique, today I opt out for a Yara rule, but it would be a good idea to make a CAPA one too.
+Now let's try to detect the usage of this technique, today I opt out for a Yara rule, but it would be a good idea to make a CAPA[^capa] one too.

 I want my rule to detect the assembly instructions used just before the rogue byte:
 ```